 2. Joseph Goering, The Virgin and the Grail, Origins of a Legend, Yale University Press, New Haven, 2005), p.
 70. It is rather curious that the historian can accept that "Mary is portrayed here as as first among equals (prima inter pares) in the Apostolic college" (p.101).
 Yet the Council of Ephesus in 431 established her as "Mother of God" and the Romanesque period saw the construction of major Marian churches, such as the Speyer Cathedral in Germany, and Our Lady of Flanders Cathedral in Tournai, Belgium.
 From the year 1000 onward more and more churches, including many of Europe's greatest cathedrals were dedicated to Mary (see Wikipedia).
 Why would Ramon consecrate Santa Maria de Taüll and feature the Virgin Mary after he seems to have reduced her to a mere apostle at St Climent?

 3. Chrétien de Troyes, Arthurian Romances, tr.
 William W. Kibler, (London, 1991), pp. 7-8

 Montserrat Pagès, the curator of MNAC, offers in Romanesque mural painting in Catalonia (2012) a most informative introduction, but without references to the controversial grail context.

-Montserrat Pagès how the preservation of Romanesque Art originated.
+Montserrat Pagès to see how the preservation of Romanesque Art originated.

-10. The mural of Santa Maria de Cap d'Aran belongs now to the Metropolitan Museum in New York, the one from Santa Maria d'Aneu is part of the MNAC collections in Barcelona.
-For details see above n.
-6.
+11. The mural of Santa Maria de Cap d'Aran is now at the The Cloisters in New York, the one from Santa Maria d'Aneu at the MNAC in Barcelona.

 BACK GRAILGATE NEXT